 \end{proof}

-\begin{remark} Biswas-Majumder-Wong \cite{bmw}, Borne \cite{brn} and Nasatyr-Steer \cite{ns} established the orbifold-parabolic correspondence, i.e. there is a one to one correspondence between the Higgs bundles on stacky curves $\mc X$ and the strongly parabolic Higgs bundles (See Subsection 3.1 in Biswas-Majumder-Wong \cite{bmw}) on its coarse moduli space $X$, with marked points $\{p_1,\ldots,p_m\}$.
-Under the orbifold-parabolic correspondence, this theorem explain the relationship between the corresponding spectal curves. \end{remark}
+\begin{remark} Biswas-Majumder-Wong \cite{bmw}, Borne \cite{brn} and Nasatyr-Steer \cite{ns} established the orbifold-parabolic correspondence, i.e. there is a one to one correspondence between the Higgs bundles on stacky curves $\mc X$ and the strongly parabolic Higgs bundles (see \cite[Subsection 3.1]{bmw}) on its coarse moduli space $X$ with marked points $\{p_1,\ldots,p_m\}$.
+This theorem explain the relationship between the corresponding spectal curves. \end{remark}